AmoebeLabs/material3-themes-manual/docs/start/introduction.md

 [Material 3](https://m3.material.io/) is the latest and greatest version of the Material Design language from Google:

-!!!
-Important "Make personal devices feel personal with Material Design 3, Google’s most expressive and adaptable design system yet!"
+!!! quote "Make personal devices feel personal with Material Design 3, Google’s most expressive and adaptable design system yet!"

 ##:material-home-floor-3: M3 or Material YOU